graced03/Udacity_DS_and_Algo/Pset/Project_2_Show_Me_the_Data_Structure/explanation.md

 ### Problem 6
 For this problem, I use a linked list and employ the in-build set object from python to help complete the union and intersection operation for two linked list.
+Based on the spoiled code, I also maintain tail point of the linked list so that the append() function will have a complexity of __O(n)__.

-In terms of time complexity, for both union and intersection, we need to convert the two linked list to a plain list first and, in the end, we also need to build a linked list based on the union and intersection list.
+In terms of time complexity, for both union and intersection, we need to convert the two linked list to a plain list first, and in the end, we also need to build a linked list based on the union and intersection list.
 The above operation has a time complexity of __O(n+m)__ as we have to traverse the list/linked list.

 For python set, union will take __O(n+m)__ whereas intersection will take O(min(n, m)) in the worst case.

 Therefore, in this problem, both the union and the intersection has a time complexity of __O(n+m)__.

-The space complexity is __O(n)__ which is linearly dependent on the sizes of the two input linked list.
+The space complexity is __O(n+m)__ which is linearly dependent on the sizes of the two input linked list.